Photo Credit: Santi Vedri

 • Timeline for Implementation.
 Provide a timeframe for the project or the work.

-• Goals.
+• Goals/Desired Outcomes.
 Describe your goals and anticipated outcomes.
 How will things be different if you are successful?
 How will you assess effectiveness during the grant period?

 • Staffing.
 Describe who will do the work in your organization.
 If specific expertise or education is needed by staff members, share their experience.